 Boost Mental Wellness

-Let’s make the most of the fresh slate that comes with welcoming a new year to focus on staying healthy during 2021.
+Let’s make the most of the fresh slate that comes with welcoming a new year to focus on staying healthy in the new year.

 Here are some tips to boost your mental and physical health year-round:

 Being more physically active can have a positive impact on your mental health and the way your body feels.
 Studies have found that there is a direct link between physical and emotional health.

 Here are some fun ways you can increase your level of exercise while being at home or practicing social distancing.